10 most annoying housemate habits

 There is one overwhelming conclusion from these stats: anything unsanitary, or anything that adds to the bills, will anger people.

-According to the survey, 90% of those living in shared accommodation lose their cool at least a few times a month over their housemates committing the above misdemeanours.
+And, according to the survey, 90% of those living in shared accommodation lose their cool at least a few times a month over their housemates committing the above misdemeanours.

 How to deal with bad housemates

 Alongside the survey, Smart Energy also asked inventor and designer, Dominic Wilcox to come up with some humorous solutions to these daily problems, including a mechanical hand that's designed to switch off unused lights when no-one's in the room.

 - The 'Clothes Drying Wind Tunnel' – A pedal-powered device which quickly dries garments and prevents wet clothes draining heat from radiators.